acoustic-content-samples/sample-custom-element-ui/README.md

 You will be prompted for your user password when deploying to the tenant.
 For more information, refer to https://github.com/ibm-wch/wchtools-cli.

-To install all the custom element UIs, run:
+To install all the custom element user interface extensions, run:

 ```chmod 777 ./install.sh```